A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-• Break long noodles into smaller pieces.
-This increases the surface area for microbes and decomposition.
+• Break long noodles into smaller pieces to increase surface area and speed up decomposition

 How Long Does it Take for Noodles to Decompose?